Scotland Flag

 By tweed, what's really meant are the woolly mills but it's not like they needed the Tweed, the river that is, to transport it, the tweed that was, because Edinburgh's only 20-odd miles up the road.

-Peebles isn't particularly off-putting but most of today will be spent huffing and puffing in the countryside and it's all the fault of Paths around Peebles, a Pulitzer Prize-winning publication[1] for the periodical plodder at least it would be if this was Peebles Ohio.
+Peebles isn't particularly off-putting but most of today will be spent huffing and puffing in the countryside and it's all the fault of Paths around Peebles.
+It's a Pulitzer Prize-worthy publication in the Public Service category, probably, for the periodical plodder at least it would be if this was Peebles Ohio.

 If you fancy following in some famous footsteps, for a not too strenuous stroll, the starting point is the free parking next to it, the Tweed that is.